 He has enjoyed great success in roles such as Flute in Britten's "A Midsummer Night’s Dream", Doctor in Eötvös' "Tri Sestri", Gingerbread Witch in "Hänsel und Gretel", Prince in Prokofiev's "The Love for Three Oranges", Schweiker von Gundelfingen in Strauss's "Feuersnot" and as First Jew in "Salome" at the Verbier Festival and Oper Leipzig.
 He has worked with conductors such as Charles Dutoit, Julien Salemkour, Ulf Schirmer, as well as directors such as András Fricsay, Rosamund Gilmore, David Mouchtar-Samorai, Manfred Schweigkofler and orchestras including the Gewandhausorchester Leipzig, Münchner Rundfunkorchester and the Staatskapelle Berlin.

-This season, Rouwen Huther takes the Wiesbaden stage in three new productions: as Balthasar Zorn in "Die Meistersinger von Nürnberg", First Jew in "Salome" and as High Priest in Mozart's "Idomeneo".
-In addition, the versatile singer will also take on an acting role, as Thomas Diafoirus in the play "Der eingebildete Kranke".
+During the 2018/19 season, Rouwen Huther appeared in three new productions: as Balthasar Zorn in "Die Meistersingern von Nürnberg", First Jew in "Salome", and as High Priest in Mozart's "Idomeneo".
+In addition, the versatile singer also took on an acting role, as Thomas Diafoirus in the play "Der eingebildete Kranke".
+This season, he returns to the Wiesbaden stage as Valzacchi in the new production "Der Rosenkavalier".